hxlnt/Resources/README.md

 - [Play Melody](https://www.arduino.cc/en/Tutorial/PlayMelody): Simple Arduino routine for playing melodies with a piezo speaker.
 - [Spark Twitter Magnet](https://github.com/spark/twitter-magnet): Display a twitter stream using the Particle Photon.
 - [The Maker Show, ep.
 7: The Photon Awakens](https://channel9.msdn.com/Shows/themakershow/7): Nick Landry walks through setting up the Photon and connecting it to a simple web app.
+- [The Maker Show, ep.
+10: Adding a Coin Acceptor to Your Arduino Project](https://channel9.msdn.com/Shows/themakershow/10): Add a coin mechanism to an Arduino using interrupts.
 - [Tutorial: Spark Variable and Function on One Page](https://community.particle.io/t/tutorial-spark-variable-and-function-on-one-web-page/4181/29): Build a web interface that sends data to and receives data from a Particle Photon.

 ------